agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 ```python
 from scipy.integrate import odeint
 ```
-First we will generate data using know parameters.
+First we will generate data using known parameters.

 ```python
 # Definition of parameters